Peter Leeson

 Peter T. Leeson (born July 29, 1979) is an American economist and the Duncan Black Professor of Economics and Law at George Mason University.
-The website Big Think listed him in 2012 among "Eight of the World's Top Young Economists".
+In 2012 Big Think listed him among "Eight of the World's Top Young Economists".
 He is a Fellow of the Royal Society of Arts.

 Leeson is known for extending rational choice theory into unusual domains, such as to the study of bizarre rituals and superstitions, and to the behavior of Caribbean pirates.
-As Freakonomics coauthor Steven Levitt put it, “the amazing thing about Pete Leeson is that he takes these crazy topics and through a brilliant mix of meticulous historical research, data gathering, and creative economic thinking he shows that these seemingly nonsensical practices actually make a whole lot of sense… I can’t think of another economist whose work has so consistently blown my mind.”
-According to the American Institute for Economic Research’s Art Carden, “to the extent that the economics profession has an heir to Gary Becker in the sense of pushing economic analysis as far as we think it will go and then discovering it will go a little farther, it’s Leeson.”
+As Freakonomics coauthor Steven Levitt put it, "the amazing thing about Pete Leeson is that he takes these crazy topics and through a brilliant mix of meticulous historical research, data gathering, and creative economic thinking he shows that these seemingly nonsensical practices actually make a whole lot of sense...
+I can't think of another economist whose work has so consistently blown my mind."
+According to the American Institute for Economic Research's Art Carden, "to the extent that the economics profession has an heir to Gary Becker in the sense of pushing economic analysis as far as we think it will go and then discovering it will go a little farther, it's Leeson."

+In 2022 Leeson received the Adam Smith Award, previously given to Nobel Laureates Douglass North, James M. Buchanan, Vernon L. Smith, and Elinor Ostrom.

-Previously, he held faculty positions at West Virginia University and the University of Chicago.
+Formerly, he held faculty positions at West Virginia University and the University of Chicago.

 Life and education

-Leeson began writing about economics as a teenager:In 1997, Mackinac Center for Public Policy President Lawrence W. Reed read an articulate letter to the editor…that scolded a previous writer for poor economic analysis of a public policy issue.
+Leeson began writing about economics as a teenager:In 1997, Mackinac Center for Public Policy President Lawrence W. Reed read an articulate letter to the editor...that scolded a previous writer for poor economic analysis of a public policy issue.
 Reed contacted the writer, assuming that he was a professor of some sort.
 In fact, the author was a 17-year-old Dow High School student, Peter Leeson.

 As an 18-year-old, Leeson was invited by an economics professor at Northwood University to lecture in his course.

 Leeson earned a B.A. in economics at Hillsdale College in 2001.
 He received his Ph.D. in economics at George Mason University in 2005 under the direction of Peter Boettke.
 In 2003–2004, he was a visiting fellow in political economy and government at Harvard University.
 In 2005, he was the F.A.
 Hayek Fellow at the London School of Economics.

 Leeson proposed marriage to his now-wife, Ania, in the preface of his book The Invisible Hook: The Hidden Economics of Pirates.
 Ania also appears as one of the characters in his book WTF?!
 An Economic Tour of the Weird.
 Leeson has a tattoo of a supply and demand curve on his right biceps and is an avid cigar smoker.
 He illustrated his book WTF?!